jorgegv/rage1/doc/BANKING-DESIGN.md

 - A DATASET is a group of assets that can be loaded at once.

-- The MAP is an array of screens.
-Each screen has an associated DATASET where it is defined.
+- The MAP is made of screens.
+Each screen is defined inside a DATASET.

+- Each screen has a GLOBAL index which is the screen identifier, and a LOCAL index into the DATASET screen table.

+- There is a SCREEN DATASET MAP, which maps the GLOBAL index to a structure that contains the DATASET each screen is defined into, and the LOCAL index for that screen into the DATASET screen table.

-- The SCREEN has new fields for BTILE, SPRITE, SOUND and RULE sets that are the ones used for that screen and that must be stored in the same DATASET.
-  The indexes for elements on each screen are always referred to the current set of elements of the given type.
+- The assets that are used in that screen must be stored in the same DATASET.
+The indexes for elements on each screen are always referred to the set of elements of the given type which is defined in the same DATASET.

-- When ENTER_SCREEN or EXIT_SCREEN, the current DATASET  is chacked, and switched to the new sets if needed before/after switching screen.
+- When ENTER_SCREEN, the needed DATASET is requested.
+The dataset selection routine checks if the dataset has changed or not, and does nothing in the later case.

 - For switching DATASETs, the whole set is copied from high to low memory as needed.
-With this schema, only the sets for sprites, btiles, sounds, screens and rules that are used by the current screen are in low memory.

-- We can have a big number of sets in high memory, up to 80 KB (5 x 16KB
+- We can have a big number of DATASETs in high memory, up to 80 KB (5 x 16KB
-  banks: 1,3,4,6,7)
+  banks: 1,3,4,6,7).
+Even more with ZX0 compression.

 ## Banked Game Data Implementation